Privacy-Constrained Policies via Mutual Information Regularized Policy Gradients: OPTIMIZATION OF PRIVACY CONSTRAINTS

-In the previous section we formed a model-based approach to finding the gradient of our privacy constraint.
-We can avoid this marginalization by explicitly including the trajectory of actions and states in our mutual information term, and so considering the constraint \(I_{q_\phi}(\tau_x, \tau_a; \tau_u) \leq \epsilon\).
-As discussed in section~\ref{sec:alternative-threat-models}, this constraint is an upper bound for the constraint in equation~\eqref{eq:main-problem}, and is the relevant constraint for alternative adversarial threat models.
+We can avoid the model-based marginalization in the previous section by explicitly including the trajectory of actions and states in our mutual information term, and so considering the constraint \(I_{q_\phi}(\tau_x, \tau_a; \tau_u) \leq \epsilon\).
+As discussed in section~\ref{sec:alternative-threat-models}, this constraint is an upper bound for the constraint in equation~\eqref{eq:main-problem}, as well as an interesting constraint itself.